The United Presbyterian Church, on

 During Sunday school, children were taught a quick way to remember the Brookline

 route number.
-Thirty-nine is the number of books in the old testament, and 3 times
+Thirty-nine is the number of books in the old testament, and three

 The Three Cornerstones